FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Formally, the Manager does not apply any Controller configuration apart from one Controller Input instance.

-For example, Traffic Profile is configured on the Measurer by the Manager (without explicit assistance of the Controller).
+For example, Traffic Profile is configured on the Measurer by the Manager, without explicit assistance of the Controller.

+TODO: This paragraph is for implementers.

+TODO2: MK implementation hints are fine, and do not have to be preceded with any remark of the sort you're suggesting IMV.

-The order of Search Goal instances in a list SHOULD NOT have a big impact on Controller Output (see section [Controller Output] (#Controller-Output) , but MLRsearch implementations MAY base their behavior on the order of Search Goal instances in a list.
+The order of Search Goal instances in a list SHOULD NOT have a big impact on Controller Output, but MLRsearch implementations MAY base their behavior on the order of Search Goal instances in a list.

+{::comment}
+    [User recommendation, we should have separate section summarizing those.]

+    Also, it is recommended to avoid "incomparable" goals, e.g. one with lower loss ratio but higher exceed ratio, and other with higher loss ratio but lower loss ratio.
+In worst case, this can make the search to last too long.
+    Implementations are RECOMMENDED to sort the goals and start with stricter ones first, as bounds for those will not get invalidated byt measureing for less trict goal later in the search.

+{:/comment}

+#### Max Load

+Definition:

+Max Load is an optional attribute of Controller Input.
+It is the maximal value the Controller is allowed to use for Trial Load values.

+Discussion:

-An example of an optional attribute (outside the list of Search Goals) required by some implementations is Max Load.
+Max Load is an example of an optional attribute (outside the list of Search Goals) required by some implementations of MLRsearch.

+In theory, each search goal could have its own Max Load value, but as all trials are possibly affecting all Search Goals, it makes more sense for a single Max Load value to apply to all Search Goal instances.

-While this is a frequently used configuration parameter, already governed by [RFC2544] (section 20.
-Maximum frame rate) and [RFC2285] (3.5.3 Maximum offered load (MOL)), some implementations may detect or discover it instead.
+While Max Load is a frequently used configuration parameter, already governed (as maximum frame rate) by [RFC2544] (Section 20) and (as maximum offered load) by [RFC2285] (Section 3.5.3), some implementations may detect or discover it (instead of requiring a user-supplied value).

+TODO: Move this (and goal width) to RUB discussion or other explanation instead.

+TODO2: MK i think it belongs here, as input parameter. may refer to section "Hard Performance Limit" though.

+In MLRsearch specification, one reason for listing the [Relevant Upper Bound](#relevant-upper-bound) as a required attribute is that it makes the search result independent of Max Load value.

+TODO2: MK RUB is not an attribute, it's Result Term.
+Hence above sentence does not make sense and should be removed.
+VP: RUB is an attribure of Goal Result composite quantity.

 {::comment}
     [Not important directly, may matter for iload/oload.]